 Top brand Ski jackets and ski pants are expensive.
 Beginners can hire such jackets at ski resorts.
 However, you can find more affordable jackets from around NZ$150 and pants from NZ$120 on Amazon.
 To save space in your suitcase, choose a ski jacket you can also use for other outdoor activities, such as hiking or sightseeing.

 Keeping warm while skiing is important.
 Wearing layers beneath your jacket is the best way of fighting off the cold.
 Ski gloves are essential on the slopes.
-Choose waterproof and breathable gloves.
+Choose super durable ski-gloves that are waterproof and breathable.
 If you suffer frequent falls, your gloves will soon get wet.
 Glove liners can help keep your fingers toasty.
 Some skiers prefer ski mittens for both warmth and flexibility.
 Don’t neglect your feet and invest in thermal ski socks designed to provide an insulating layer of air between your foot and your boot.

 The gap between your helmet and ski jacket is vulnerable to the cold, but a neckwarmer offers protection.
 Protect your eyes from the sun’s glare with sunglasses.
 When packing, don’t forget that you won’t always be on the ski slopes during your vacation.
 Inside your hotel or chalet, it may be warm, so T-shirts and other casual clothes may prove useful.